Trader Jack’s Bazaar Is Born (In The Artisan Villages North Of Quito)

 Jackson, 13, is starting an online bazaar.
-At his new website, TraderJacksBazaar.com (not live yet), he intends to sell products from different countries where he and we travel.
+At his new website, TraderJacksBazaar.com, he sells products from different countries where he and we travel.

 “I met someone at the conference this week,” Jack explained when we told him about our plan to travel to San Antonio on Saturday, “who has a big online export business like the one I want to start.
 He’s leading a tour to different towns in the north of Ecuador where he shops himself for things to sell on his website.
 He has invited me to come with him.
 He told me he’d help me choose products and get the best deals.”

 So, while the three of us toured around northern Ecuador yesterday, Lief and I traveled without Jackson, who took off separately with a small group of conference-goers from last week’s event also interested in shopping for leather, textile, and other hand-crafted items in Ecuador, which has become recognized as one of the world’s best places to source high-quality, low-priced inventory for export.

 In San Antonio, Lief and I inquired at every shop but found only one antique santo on offer, a 100-year-old St. Francis of Assisi.
 The last time we shopped in Ecuador for antique santos, we paid (as we recall) US$100 to US$150, depending on the size.
 The relatively tall St. Francis we found yesterday was US$200.
 Lief bemoaned the inflation since our last santo shopping trip.
 I pointed out that that was more than eight years ago and that, were we to find a century-old, 18-inch-tall St. Francis carved from a single piece of wood anywhere else, it’d cost much more.